trayio/falafel/README.md

-## Globals
+## Global models

-Threadneedle has a "globals" approach which allows for shared logic across multiple messages.
-If you declare the `connectors/myconnector/global.js` file, the options in it will be globalized for the connector across all methods:
+Threadneedle has a "global models" approach which allows for shared logic across multiple messages.
+If you declare the `connectors/myconnector/global_model.js` (previously `global.js`) file, the options in it will be globalized for the connector across all methods:

 ```js